danieloquelis/rhubarb-lip-sync-wasm/README.md

 1. Input is limited to base64-encoded WAV files
 2. All processing is done in-memory
-3. Optimized for use in Node.js and Next.js applications
+3. Optimized for use in web applications
 4. Added TypeScript support
 5. Simplified API for web use
-6. Enhanced for real-time AI agent responses
+6. Uses PocketSphinx for speech recognition (requires 16kHz sample rate audio input)

 ## License